FlintMC/flint-gradle/README.md

     // might cause issues.
 Instead rely on `implementation` and
     // `runtimeOnly`

-    // Pull in the required flint modules, only gui in this case implementation group: 'net.flint.component', name: 'gui', version: '<FLINT VERSION>'
+    // Pull in the required flint modules, only render-gui in this case implementation flintApi("render-gui")
+    // flintApi("module") is a shortcut for "net.flintmc:module:flint-version"

     // The annotation processor is also required, however, it needs to be
     // applied to each individual configuration it is used on.
 In the most